ydkhatri/nska_deserialize/README.md

 ```

 #### Change log
+**v1.3.2**
+Version 1.3.2 adds NSUUID type to ccl_bplist, which should remove at least some exceptions related to `unhashable type: 'NsKeyedArchiverDictionary'`

 **v1.3.1**
 Version 1.3.1 is python 3.9 compatible (earlier versions of library may have problems with XML plists on python 3.9)